ArduPilot/ardupilot_wiki/plane/source/docs/automatic-takeoff.rst

 pointing when the automatic takeoff command is started.
 So you need to point the plane in the right direction, then switch to AUTO mode.
-During the first stage of the takeoff the autopilot will use the gyroscope as the principal mechanism for keeping the aircraft flying straight.
-After sufficient speed for a good GPS heading is reached the aircraft will switch to using the GPS ground track which allows it to account for a cross-wind.
+During the first stage of the takeoff the autopilot will use the gyroscope as the principal mechanism for keeping the aircraft flying straight, or the compass if equipped.
+After sufficient speed for a good GPS heading is reached the aircraft will switch to using the GPS ground track (and compass if so equipped) which allows it to account for a cross-wind.

 You should try to launch into the wind whenever possible.